Configure Google Cloud Armor security policies

 4. Next to the rule that you want to update, click Edit.
 The Edit rule page is displayed.

-5. Make the desired changes, and then click Update.
+5. Make your changes, and then click Update.

 gcloud